elyra-ai/elyra/etc/docker/kubeflow/README.md

 ### Elyra notebook container image for use with Kubeflow's Notebook Server

 This `Dockerfile` is used to build an Elyra notebook image that can be launched by [Kubeflow's Notebook Server](https://www.kubeflow.org/docs/components/notebooks/).
 Ready-to-use  container images are published on [Docker Hub](https://hub.docker.com/r/elyra/kf-notebook) and [quay.io](https://quay.io/repository/elyra/kf-notebook).
 Refer to [the documentation](https://elyra.readthedocs.io/en/latest/recipes/using-elyra-with-kubeflow-notebook-server.html) for details.

+#### Building a custom container image

+To build a custom version of this container image:
+- Clone this repository.
+- Update the requirements in `etc/docker/kubeflow/requirements.txt`.
+- Run `make kf-notebook-image` in the root directory of this repository.

+> The container image is automatically tagged with `elyra/kf-notebook:dev` and `quay.io/elyra/kf-notebook:dev`.